Awesome-Alejandro/valentin-link-in-bio/README.md

 ## II.
 KEY DELIVERABLES & OBJECTIVES (OKRs)

-This project was executed under the direction of a Certified Product Owner (CSPO) focusing on measurable results:
+This project was executed under the direction of a Certified Product Owner (CSPO), focusing on measurable results:

 ### O.K.R.
 1: TECHNICAL INFRASTRUCTURE